sillsdev/ArtOfReading/README.md

 Now make an an installer.
 Double click the "installer.iss" file.
 InnoSetup should run.
 Click "Build:Compile".
 That should create "/output/ArtOfReading.exe".
 Now run that program.
 When it is done, look in %programdata%\SIL\ImageCollections\.
 You should see a "Art Of Reading".

+#4) Sign the installer

+Windows will make it scary for anyone to use the installer until it is signed by someone (e.g. SIL Intl).

 ---
 ## Relevant documentation on metadata